vetty88/Professional-Portfolio/client/README.md

-This project was bootstrapped with [Create React App](https://github.com/faceprojectincubator/create-react-app).
+This Project was bootstrapped with [Create React App](https://github.com/faceProjectincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>
-You can find the most recent version of this guide [here](https://github.com/faceprojectincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).
+You can find the most recent version of this guide [here](https://github.com/faceProjectincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).

 ## Table of Contents